briannaodom/FinalProject/README.md

 3. Designing PID controller for current/torque control of the motor
 4. Designing a desktop model to simulate a person pushing on an abwheel

-More objectives will be added for Winter Quarter at the end of the Spring Quarter
+More objectives will be added for Summer Quarter at the end of the Spring Quarter

 ### Supplies